 Like most people I hate writing business plans, I want to get on with the business at hand rather than keep writing and re-writing lots of words about what I plan to do!

-This must also be true for many investors too as they don’t like reading them, they prefer a pitch or PowerPoint!
+This must also be true for many investors too, as they don’t enjoy reading them, they prefer a pitch or PowerPoint!
 However, they DO want to see a plan eventually to decide to invest or not.

-Business plans do have their place–they are a very useful way to logically sort through the teams thoughts and to have one cohesive document that summarizes the intent of the business and in that regard they are very important.
+Business plans have their place–they are a very useful way to logically sort through the team’s thoughts and to have one cohesive document that summarizes the intent of the business and in that regard, they are very important.

 In theory, it’s a very punchy overview of the business plan in condensed form.
-However in my view it goes beyond that, it’s like the headline in a newspaper, it’s the “pitch for the pitch”– it’s job is to sell the reader to keep reading, just like a headline.
+However it goes beyond that, it’s like the headline in a newspaper, it’s the “pitch for the pitch”–its job is to sell the reader to keep reading, just like a headline.

-Often this is the ONLY part of the business plan that get’s read and it’s certainly the only part you will get to forward in the first instance to potential investors.
+Often this is the ONLY part of the business plan that gets read, and it’s certainly the only part you will get to forward to potential investors.

-As a result it had better be “killer” otherwise you stand no chance at all of getting into the tiny % of startups that get to stand in front of investors and actually raise funds.
-Only 3 out of the 60-100 plans seen by the Band of Angels per month get to pitch, the first pass in the process of weeding out the startups is the plan!
+As a result, it had better be “killer” otherwise you stand no chance at all of getting into the tiny % of startups that get to stand in front of investors and actually raise funds.
+Only 3 out of the 60-100 plans seen by the Band of Angels per month get to pitch.
+The first pass in weeding out the startups is the plan!

 What should I include?

-OK so now we know that this is a critical document and it is also a sales document, not a dry summary.
-Therefore the first stage in the process is to understand the sales process it want to achieve and the outcome required.
+OK, so now we know that this is a critical document, and it is also a sales document, not a dry summary.
+Therefore, the first stage in the process is to understand the sales process it wants to achieve, and the outcome required.

-Try and make it stand out and be exciting…(just like headlines!)
+Try to make it stand out and be exciting…(just like headlines!)

-You will also need to include the basics of the full plan like: the team (highlight what each team member brings to the idea specifically i.e. one is a technical expert, one has worked in this market on knows it intimately etc), go to market strategy, value proposition, competitors, market details (what’s your segment), your sustainable competitive advantage, your business model, financial summary, money required and for what purpose, SWOT analysis etc.
+You will also need to include the basics of the full plan like the team (highlight what each team member brings to the idea specifically i.e. one is a technical expert, one has worked in this market on knows it intimately, etc), go to market strategy, value proposition, competitors, market details (what’s your segment), your sustainable competitive advantage, your business model, financial summary, the money required and for what purpose, SWOT analysis, etc.

 What is the outcome required?

-- As a way to get into an investor via a third party: In this case there is an extra and critical component and that’s the intro letter.
+- To get into an investor via a third party: In this case, there is an extra and critical component and that’s the intro letter.
 Again, this is designed to get people to engage and move to action!
-In this case you need to write a compelling mini-summary with your elevator pitch that can be “forwarded on” by your network.
+In this case, you need to write an interesting mini-summary with your elevator pitch that can be “forwarded on” by your network.
 The summary itself can be in your own format.

 What not to include

-FACTS and not B.S.
+FACTS and no B.S.
 Make sure you don’t fall into the traps outlined in my other posts about what not to include in your plan.

-Never, ever, ever make any claim you cannot backup!
-If you say the market is $X big then have details to how you came up with the number.
-If you have a customer then you had better be prepared for a reference call to them, the same goes for connections and contacts.
-If you say a big named person is a backer you can bet the investor will contact them….NEVER be afraid of being open and honest.
+Never, ever, ever make any claim you cannot back up!
+If you say the market is $X big, then have details as to how you came up with the number.
+If you have a customer, then you had better be prepared for a reference call to them.
+The same goes for connections and contacts.
+If you say a big named person is a backer, you can bet the investor will contact them….NEVER be afraid of being open and honest.
 Do not use complex jargon, too many adjectives, long sentences, “waffle” and things that don’t concisely convey your message.

-Try and focus your efforts on building credibility by showing a balanced approach to the risks and rewards of the idea and any problems/issues you see going forward.
+Try to focus your efforts on building credibility by showing a balanced approach to the risks and rewards of the idea and any problems/issues you see in the future.
 This is the best approach to gain trust and then eventually $$ investment.